P-Worthington/bwc-portfolio-project/README.md

 A page with similar styling to the landing page but with an alternative image of wildlife.
 On this page there is content relating to the mission statment of the BWC, a paragraph relating to the team and some detail of the charity and its formation.

 ### Our Goals
+The Our Goals page again contains the same semantic elements and positioning of content ut a different photo of nature.
+Within the content there is detail on the conservation action taken by the BWC and how the BWC uses its newsletter to teach others about conservation.

+### Sign Up
+The signup page contains a large central form and background image.
+The user can reach this page by pressing the Sign Up button on the navigation bar or the bottom of each page.
+The boxes used within the hero image were used to create this form.